ftsrg/codemodel-rifle/README.md

 Further configuration in DbServicesManager class will be required.

+## Documentation

+The documentation is available on the [Codemodel-Rifle Wiki](https://github.com/FTSRG/codemodel-rifle/wiki).

 ## IDE support

 The project is implemented in Java 8.
 We recommend [Eclipse](http://www.eclipse.org/downloads/eclipse-packages/) with the [Buildship Gradle plug-in](https://projects.eclipse.org/projects/tools.buildship) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) for editing the code.